30 Dec Overwhelming Happiness

 Other than longing to have a goal and being in pursuit of it, our emotions tend to exaggerate the work and risks involved or keep us anxious so we can’t think clearly.

 Luckily there is a clue and it is a gigantic one.
 Knowing it is like cheating because it makes finding our way so much easier.
 It is not only the clue to our emotional peace it’s the key to our potential in all areas of our lives.

 The clue is to love yourself as you are and know that you are already complete.
-You can’t add anything to yourself you can only utilize what you have better.
+You can’t add anything to yourself.
+You can only utilize what you have better.

 You can adopt this thinking tool and see yourself as a new car sitting in the driveway.
-You can love it but you to drive it you have to use the key.
+You can love it but to drive it you have to use the key.
 The key is striving to make it work.
-That means making the transition between being the person you have thought you should be or wished you were to the wise and clever person who can use his or her skillset to get where you want to be next; and making sure that each of your steps lead you toward where you want to be eventually.
+That means making the transition between being the person you have thought you should be or wished you were, to the wise and clever person who can use his or her skill-set to get where you want to be next; and making sure that each of your steps lead you toward where you want to be eventually.